scsibug/tarski_logic/README.md

 This repository contains solutions to Alfred Tarski's book, "Introduction to logic and to the methodology of deductive sciences".
 It is a work in progress.

+A PDF of the most recent build can be obtained from the [download link](https://github.com/downloads/scsibug/tarski_logic/introToLogicSol.pdf) on GitHub.

 Contributing
 ------------